Alison Steadman: Television

-Steadman starred with Myra Frances in Girl, a 1974 BBC play in the Second City Firsts series, performing the first lesbian kiss on British television.

-In 2014 Steadman starred in the first series of the BBC comedy Boomers as Joyce.
-The show returned with a Christmas Special in 2015 and a second series in 2016.
+In 2014 Steadman starred as Joyce in the first series of the BBC comedy Boomers, followed by a Christmas special in 2015 and a second series in 2016.
 In 2016 she presented the three-part series Little British Islands with Alison Steadman on Channel 4.
 The series visited Gigha, Jura, Colonsay and Oronsay in episode 1, Jersey, Alderney and Sark in episode 2 and the Isles of Scilly in episode 3.
-In 2016 she appeared as Abigail in the Midsomer Murders episode ‘The incident at Cooper Hill’.
+In 2016 she appeared as Abigail in the Midsomer Murders episode 'The incident at Cooper Hill'.

 In 2018 Steadman made a return to BBC1 with John Cleese in Hold the Sunset.
-On 9 December 2018 Steadman appeared in the BBC1 Drama ‘Care’ in the role of Mary.
+On 9 December 2018 Steadman appeared in the BBC1 Drama 'Care' in the role of Mary.
+Also in 2018 she featured in ITV1 mini series Butterfly where she played Maxine Duffy’s Grandmother.